 MASS INTENTIONS An individual may ask a priest to offer a Mass for several reasons: for example, in thanksgiving, for the intentions of another person (such as on a birthday), or, as is most common, for the repose of the soul of someone who has died.
 Requesting a Mass is a special way of remembering a loved one, celebrating an anniversary, making an act of thanksgiving, offering your prayer intentions before God or simply sharing in the feasts and seasons of the Church year.
 If you would like to have a Mass celebrated for a special request, on behalf of a family member, a friend, or a deceased loved one, you are encouraged to contact Fr.
 Czelen for scheduling the Mass..

 SPECIAL BLESSING OF THE VEHICLES In the Church calendar, July 25th is dedicated to Saint Christopher.
 St. Christopher is a very popular saint, especially revered by travelers and drivers.
-In honor of him on Sunday, July 22nd after Mass a Special Blessing of the Vehicles will take place in order to intercede for safety while driving.
+In honor of him on Sunday, July 21st after Mass a special Blessing of the Vehicles will take place in order to intercede for safety while driving.
 So after Mass please stay outside to join our prayer through intercession of St. Christopher.

 OUR PARISH CEMETERY For those who do not know, our parish has a cemetery located at 360 McIvor Ave.
 This beautiful setting is replete with the history and memory of those who served our parish and worshiped with us.
 If you and your family are at the stage of pre-planning for your Christian funeral and other matters, please consider a resting place in our Catholic Cemetery.
 If you have questions in relation to these issues, please see Fr.
 Czelen.